 Batch picking is an alternative to discrete order picking.
 In discrete order picking, workers pick each order individually on a trip through a DC or zone.

 In contrast, batch picking (which is also referred to as cluster picking) is a warehouse order picking strategy in which workers pick multiple orders on each trip through a distribution center or zone within the DC.

 Rather than making two discrete trips through a DC to pick two orders, a single picker can pick a batch of two orders on one trip, cutting travel in half.

 What Are the Benefits of Batch Picking?

-Batching allows for pickers to significantly reduce travel.
-If 10 orders are batched together, a picker will be able to pass through the pick zone once as opposed to 10 times, dramatically increasing productivity.
+- Reduced Travel: Batching allows for pickers to significantly reduce travel.
+If 10 orders are batched together, a picker will be able to pass through the pick zone once as opposed to 10 times,

-Higher productivity reduces costs, and has additional benefits for workers.
-In addition to reduced fatigue, batching can reduce crowding within a pick area, since you need fewer workers to pick the same volume of order.
+- Reduced Fatigue and Crowding: In addition to reduced fatigue, batching can reduce crowding within a pick area, since you need fewer workers to pick the same volume of order.

 1) Traditional Batching (First In First Out)